charlie-vf/lotr-quiz-game/README.md

 - The options buttons are slightly darker: rgb(185, 123, 244)
 - The headings are darker: rgb(126, 82, 237)

-The font color is either black or white, dependent on which is best for accessibility
+Other text is either black or white, dependent on which is best for accessibility

 ### **Imagery**